Adjunctions and defects in Landau-Ginzburg models: Background

-where the second term comes with the usual Koszul signs when applied to elements.
-Notice that even if $X,Y$ are finite-rank over $R_1 \otimes_k R_2$ and $R_2 \otimes_k R_3$ respectively, the tensor product $Y \otimes_{R_2} X$ is of \textsl{infinite} rank over $R_1 \otimes_k R_3$ whenever $R_2 \neq k$.
-We observe however that e.\,g.~by the argument of~\cite[Section~12]{dm1102.2957} if $X, Y$ are finite-rank then the tensor product $Y \otimes_{R_2} X$ is a direct summand in the homotopy category of something finite-rank, i.\,e.~we may define
+where $1 \otimes d_X$ has the usual Koszul signs when applied to elements.
+This is a free module of infinite rank over $R_1 \otimes_k R_3$, however by e.\,g.~the argument of~\cite[Section~12]{dm1102.2957} the tensor product $Y \otimes_{R_2} X$ is a direct summand in the homotopy category of something finite-rank, i.\,e.~we may define